-Modern History of Japan (Please note this Special Subject will not be available in Academic year 2020-21 but will be available in MT 2022)
+Modern History of Japan (Please note this Special Subject will not be available in Academic year 2020-21 but will be available in MT 2022) Term in which it is taught: Michaelmas 2022

-Teaching staff: Dr Pia Joliffe and Dr Alice Freeman
+Teaching staff: Dr Alice Freeman

 This option offers a broad introduction to the cultural and intellectual life of nineteenth- and twentieth-century Japan in the wider world.
 We will read both primary texts in translation and secondary works.
 Assigned readings consist of all common readings and your choice of text(s) from the list of selected readings or outside the list.
 Common readings will be on reserve at the Bodleian Japanese Library.
 Some suggested theoretical readings are also listed throughout the syllabus, which should prove helpful for future research and writing on Japanese history.